If you’re looking for a business you can start at home, worm farming is a great choice.

 Earthworms are treasured by gardeners.
 Increasingly, they are also treasured by businesses small and large that use the wriggly darlings to turn organic waste products into nutrient rich compost.

 You can sell the worms or sell the compost they produce.
 Or both.
 Or you can sell them to anglers.
+You’ll need a worm composting system to hold the compost they produce.

 Cleopatra passed a law that prohibited the removal of earthworms from Egypt.
 She valued them for the way they improved the rich soils of the region.